 There is another extreme.
-The extreme cold.
+The cold and wet.

-Winter Chainsaw Pants for the Extreme Cold
+Winter Chainsaw Pants for the Cold and Wet Weather

 Arborists in the colder parts of North America work in temperatures as low as -20 F and some times even colder than that.
 Up until now, the only option to stay safe is to wear heavy chainsaw pants with thermals underneath.
 This makes movement difficult.

 As a result, we created another new type of chainsaw pant – the Ember.
 The only winter chainsaw pants designed for keeping out the cold wind and rain.Continue reading “Introducing Embers – Winterproof chainsaw Pants.”